MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 >
 > -   NTLM over RPC
 > -   NetBIOS

-### Certificates
-Make sure the ATA Center has access to your CRL distribution point.
-If the ATA Lightweight Gateways don't have Internet access, follow the procedure to manually import a CRL, taking care to install the all the CRL distribution points for the whole chain.
-To ease installation of ATA, you can install self-signed certificates during installation.
-Post deployment you can replace the self-signed with a certificate from an internal Certification Authority to be used by the ATA Lightweight Gateway.
-> [!NOTE]
-> The certificate's Provider Type must be Cryptographic Service Provider (CSP).

-A certificate supporting Server Authentication is required to be installed in the Computer store of the ATA Lightweight Gateway in the Local Computer store.
-This certificate must be trusted by the ATA Center.

 ## ATA Console
 Access to the ATA Console is via a browser, supporting the following: